aterenin/Waterfall/README.md

 For maximum performance on GPUs, at the moment Waterfall operates exclusively in floating point precision.

 Waterfall checks all of its operations for compatibiliy, and also checks all of the return values given by CUDA routines.
 This simplifies debugging.

-### Development

-Waterfall's current release is 0.01-alpha.
-This is a very early initial release suited for testing and further development.
-The API is not yet finalized and may change as needed.

-Waterfall is under active development, and strives to be fully unit tested - coverage is currently close but not quite fully complete.
-If you have found a bug, please submit an issue.
-We hope that this DSL is useful, and would love your feedback - please feel free to get in touch by email at `{my-github-username}@ucsc.edu`.